The most romantic day of the year is arriving! February 14th has become a signal of love and, in some countries, also of friendship.

 The Origin of Valentine’s Day

 This holiday has a rather unusual creation, dating back to 3rd century Rome.
-During this historical period, the priest “Valentine” was engaged in marrying young lovers on the sly.
+During this historical period, the priest “Valentine” was engaged in marrying young lovers on the sly, in what could be seen as an early celebration of “Feliz día del amor.”

 The ceremonies were secret, as they were forbidden by Emperor Claudius II, who claimed that unmarried young men were more useful in war as they lacked sentimental ties.

-However, it was not until the 19th century that Anglo-Saxon countries began to take this day into account.
+However, it was not until the 19th century that Anglo-Saxon countries began to take this day into account, marking the beginnings of what in the Spanish-speaking world would be embraced as “Día de San Valentín.”
 It is recorded that on February 14th they began to make it common for couples of the time to give each other letters and flowers.

 In the 20th century, the tradition exploded, and thanks to Esther A. Howland, the mass marketing of gift cards with romantic themes began.
 This American was the driving force behind the custom, which eventually spread around the world and it became the wonderful holiday we know today.